cmzuo11/stMVC/README.md

 ### step 2.
 Manual cell segmentation (for OEAD and IDC dataset)

 This function defines the classification of each spot based on our manual cell segmentation by labelme software, and saves the cell segmentation file (Image_cell_segmentation_0.5.csv) into the 'image_segmentation' directory.
-It takes ~ XX mins.
+It takes ~ 35 mins.

 * run lableme software, manual outline each tumor region based on our defined strategy, and save the annotation into a json file named 'tissue_hires_image.json' of a directory named image_segmentation.